-All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag (SRS) is provided.
+All occupants of the vehicle, including the driver, should always properly wear their safety belts, even when an air bag supplemental restraint system (SRS) is provided.

 Always transport children 12 years old and under in the back seat and always properly use appropriate child restraints.